-For cats suffering from, or at risk from, mixed parasitic infections:

-The treatment and prevention of flea infestation (Ctenocephalides felis),
+For cats suffering from, or at risk from, mixed parasitic infections.
+The veterinary medicinal product is only indicated when use against fleas and one or more of the other target parasites is indicated at the same time:

-The treatment of ear mite infestation (Otodectes cynotis),

-The treatment of notoedric mange (Notoedres cati),

-The treatment of the lungworm Eucoleus aerophilus (syn.
-Capillaria aerophila) (adults),

-The prevention of lungworm disease (L3/L4 larvae of Aelurostrongylus abstrusus), The treatment of the lungworm Aelurostrongylus abstrusus (adults),

-The treatment of the eye worm Thelazia callipaeda (adults),

-The prevention of heartworm disease (L3 and L4 larvae of Dirofilaria immitis), The treatment of infections with gastrointestinal nematodes (L4 larvae, immature adults and adults of Toxocara cati and Ancylostoma tubaeforme).
+- the treatment and prevention of flea infestation (Ctenocephalides felis), - the treatment of ear mite infestation (Otodectes cynotis), - the treatment of notoedric mange (Notoedres cati), - the treatment of the lungworm Eucoleus aerophilus (syn.
+Capillaria aerophila) (adults), - the prevention of lungworm disease (L3/L4 larvae of Aelurostrongylus abstrusus), - the treatment of the lungworm Aelurostrongylus abstrusus (adults), - the treatment of the lungworm Troglostrongylus brevior (adults), - the treatment of the eye worm Thelazia callipaeda (adults), - the prevention of heartworm disease (L3 and L4 larvae of Dirofilaria immitis), - the treatment of infections with gastrointestinal nematodes (L4 larvae, immature adults and adults of Toxocara cati and Ancylostoma tubaeforme).